top of page

 Caring for the Caregivers

-In hospice and palliative care, love and support often flow in many directions - and caregivers are at the heart of it all.
+In hospice and palliative care, love and support often flow in many directions, and caregivers are at the heart of it all.
 Whether they are family members, close friends, or professional caregivers, the physical and emotional demands of caring for someone in their final chapters can be profound.
 Long days, interrupted sleep, emotional strain, and the weight of witnessing a loved one’s decline can take a quiet but significant toll.

 Massage can offer caregivers a much-needed pause - a moment to exhale, to let their shoulders soften, and to reconnect with their own body.
 A brief session can help ease tension, reduce stress, and bring a sense of grounding in the midst of uncertainty.